hayamahmoudd/hayamahmoudd/README.md

 ---

 ## 👩‍💻 About me
 I'm a Software Engineering (Co-op) student at the University of Guelph with an emphasis in AI.
-I enjoy building practical products—especially full-stack apps and data-driven, AI-powered tools that turn real-world problems into clean, usable solutions.
+I enjoy building practical products, especially full-stack apps and data driven, AI powered tools that turn real world problems into clean, usable solutions.

 ---